-It is understood that all new employees will be subject to a probationary period of ninety (90) days, or three hundred and eighty (380) hours worked, but not to exceed five (5) months.
-The Employer may dismiss a probationary employee where the probationary employee is found to be unsuitable for continued employment in the position to which he/she has been appointed.
+It is understood that all new employees will be subject to a probationary period of 90 days, or 380 hours worked, but not to exceed five months.
+The Employer may dismiss a probationary employee where the probationary employee is found to be unsuitable for continued employment in the position to which they have been appointed.